IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 		- Macaw accidentally left one of Orin's letters at the Rookery?
 Or the temple?
 		- Find letter from Gandras in Orin's mailbox, or Owl produces Orin's letter to put PCs on Macaw's trail
 - Assassin sniped gyrfalcon while they were off service in their apt
-- somehow incite the riot
+- Incite the riot by having automata fire into the strikers
-	- automata at the riot were actually Kingfisher's
+	- actually Kingfisher's automata under her control, not Giltstern's
 - faked lividity by beating up the body, then plant the body at the site of riot
 	- Assassin casted Lightning Arrow to get electrocution burns
 # NPCs